thefoxboxman/TripIt/src/content/posts/victoria-2024-nsw-return-trip.md

 ![img](../../Images/Return_Trip/Map_Gundagai_Deerubbun_IMG_0131.jpg)
 ***<p style="text-align:center; "> Map_Gundagai_Deerubbun Rest Stop </p>***

-From Deerubbun we continued north pass Newcastle parking up in Harrington/Crowdy Head on the coast near Tarree.
+From Deerubbun we continued north past Newcastle parking up in Harrington/Crowdy Head on the coast near Tarree.
 <br/>
 Total milage today was just over 700km which took about 10 hours of travel time.
 All this on motorways with no slow traffic.